Male privilege

-Male privilege is the system of advantages or rights that are available to men solely on the basis of their sex.
+Male privilege is the system of advantages or rights that are available to men on the basis of their sex.
 A man's access to these benefits may vary depending on how closely they match their society's ideal masculine norm.

 Academic studies of male privilege were a focus of feminist scholarship during the 1970s.
 These studies began by examining barriers to equity between the sexes.
 In later decades, researchers began to focus on the intersectionality and overlapping nature of privileges relating to sex, race, social class, sexual orientation, and other forms of social classification.

 Overview

 Special privileges and status are granted to males in patriarchal societies.
 These are societies defined by male supremacy, in which males hold primary power and predominate in roles of political leadership, moral authority, social privilege and control of property.
 With systemic subordination of women, males gain economic, political, social, educational, and practical advantages that are more or less unavailable to women.
 The long-standing and unquestioned nature of such patriarchal systems, reinforced over generations, tends to make privilege invisible to holders; it can lead males who benefit from such privilege to ascribe their special status to their own individual merits and achievements, rather than to unearned advantages.